Introduction to Universal Credit

 - Industrial Injuries Disablement Benefit

-Disability Living Allowance will be replaced by Personal Independence Payment in Spring 2014.
+Disability Living Allowance will be replaced by Personal Independence Payment.

 Social Fund and Universal Credit

-Some of the payments that you can get from the Social Fund now will become part of Universal Credit in Summer 2014.
+Some of the payments that you can get from the Social Fund now will become part of Universal Credit.
 These are:

 If you need help until your benefit claim has been paid you can ask for what is called a Short Term Advance of benefit instead of what is now called a Crisis Loan.